-Resident families who were offered housing based on meeting the property specific requirements or those resident families who were offered housing based on the determination that they were engaged in activities to meet the property specific requirements and who have subsequently met the requirements, are required to meet the property specific requirements at all times during their occupancy.

-In the event a family fails to meet the property specific requirements, in order to continue in occupancy, the household must show evidence of activities to meet the property specific requirements and meet such requirements within one (1) year.
+- A. Resident families who were offered housing based on meeting the property specific requirements or those resident families who were offered housing based on the determination that they were engaged in activities to meet the property specific requirements and who have subsequently met the requirements, are required to meet the property specific requirements at all times during their occupancy. - B. In the event a family fails to meet the property specific requirements, in order to continue in occupancy, the household must show evidence of activities to meet the property specific requirements and meet such requirements within one (1)

+year except for those families who fail to meet the requirements in Section 3.2(A)(1) (such families can follow the procedures set out in Section 5.1 E below).
 The Agent shall retain the discretion to provide any family engaged in activities to meet the property specific requirements additional time to meet such requirements.

-If the Tenant has been conditionally admitted because the Management Agent has determined that the Tenant is engaged in activities to meet the Property Specific Requirements pursuant to the Section 3.2 B, B, the Tenant and the Management Agent shall memorialize in writing the conditions the Tenant is currently satisfying and must continue to satisfy to show that he or she is engaged in activities to meet the Property Specific Requirements (the "Compliance Plan").
+- C. If the Tenant has been conditionally admitted because the Management Agent has determined that the Tenant is engaged in activities to meet the Property Specific Requirements pursuant to the Section 3.2 B, the Tenant and the Management Agent shall memorialize in writing the conditions the Tenant is currently satisfying and must continue to satisfy to show that he or she is engaged in activities to meet the Property Specific Requirements (the "Compliance Plan").
 The Compliance Plan shall be attached and made a part of the Lease.
-The tenant is obligated to use best efforts to comply with the Compliance Plan throughout the first 12 months of conditional tenancy; however, an otherwise lease-compliant tenant will not be terminated during the first year of occupancy for failure to comply with the conditions of the Compliance Plan.

-If the Tenant is engaged in activities to meet the Property Specific Requirements other than those in Section 3.2 A 1 of the Admission and Continued Occupancy Policy (ACOP), and, if at the start of his/her first year's re-certification process the Tenant does not meet such Property Specific Requirements, the Management Agent will notify the Chicago Housing Authority ("CHA") to begin looking for a unit for the resident at a property where the Tenant satisfies the occupancy criteria.
-If the Tenant does not meet the Property Specific Requirements he or she is engaged in activities to meet within one year of Tenant's move-in date at annual recertification, the Management Agent shall notify the Tenant and CHA, and CHA shall transfer the Tenant to a unit outside the Development.

-If the tenant or co-head is engaged in activities to meet the Property Specific Requirements in Section 3.2 A 1 of the ACOP but at the start of his/her first year's recertification is not yet employed a minimum of 30 hours a week, such tenant may continue to reside at the development if all members of the household over the age of 18 other than the Tenant head or co-head continue to meet the 30 hours of weekly activity described in Section 3.2 B and the Tenant head or co-head of household can prove to the satisfaction of management that:
+The tenant is obligated to use best efforts to comply with the Compliance Plan throughout the first 12 months of conditional tenancy; however, an otherwise lease-compliant tenant will not be terminated during the first year of occupancy for failure to comply with the conditions of the Compliance Plan. - D. If the Tenant is engaged in activities to meet the Property Specific Requirements other than those in Section 3.2 A 1 of the Admission and Continued Occupancy Policy (ACOP), and, if at the start of his/her first year's re-certification process the Tenant does not meet such Property Specific Requirements, the Management Agent will notify the Chicago Housing Authority ("CHA") to begin looking for a unit for the resident at a property where the Tenant satisfies the occupancy criteria.
+If the Tenant does not meet the Property Specific Requirements (other than those in Section 3.2 A 1 of the ACOP) within one year of Tenant's move-in date at annual recertification, the Management Agent shall notify the CHA, and CHA shall transfer the Tenant to a unit outside the Development or provide the Tenant with a Section 8 Housing Choice Voucher, in accordance with the Relocation Rights Contract.
+If Tenant refuses to accept the transfer to a unit outside the Development or the Section 8 Housing Choice Voucher, the Management Agent may terminate the tenancy. - E. If the tenant or co-head is engaged in activities to meet the Property Specific Requirements in Section 3.2 A 1 of the ACOP but at the start of his/her first year's recertification is not yet employed a minimum of 30 hours a week, such tenant may continue to reside at the development if all members of the household 18 years of age or older, other than the Tenant head or co-head, continue to meet the 30 hours of weekly activity described in Section 3.2 B and the Tenant head or co-head of household can prove to the satisfaction of management that: